t-moedano/AWS-Boilerplates/serverless-backend/backend-lambda-dynamo/README.md

-## Olá, bem vindo ao repositório de aprendizado! 👋
+## Hello, welcome to this learning repository! 👋

 ## Install